Bill Simon (politician): Primary

-Simon won the Republican nomination in the primary election of March 2002.
+Simon won the Republican nomination in the primary election of March 2002, in what CNN called "a stunning upset".
 Some credit Simon's primary win to incumbent Governor Gray Davis' preemptive campaign against Simon's major primary opponent, former Los Angeles mayor Richard Riordan, a moderate Republican, whom Davis considered a more formidable opponent.
 At the beginning of the campaign Riordan had higher name recognition and popularity than any other gubernatorial candidate.
 In fact Riordan began attacking Davis early on in the primaries, as if he already had the GOP nomination, which is what prompted the counter-attack, according to Garry South, Davis' campaign manager.

 Simon's come-from-behind win reflected both the GOP's dissatisfaction with Riordan's inability to appeal to the GOP base (he had publicly insulted George Deukmejian, California's most popular Republican governor since Ronald Reagan, and it was revealed that he had supported Democratic Senator Dianne Feinstein with campaign contributions) and support for Simon's straight-conservative image.
 Both Riordan and Simon are Roman Catholics and Knights of Malta, with Riordan pro-choice on abortion and Simon pro-life.

 Simon polled 1,129,973 primary votes (49.4 percent) to Riordan's 715,768 (31.3 percent).
 Another 387,237 ballots (16.9 percent) were cast for Bill Jones, then the California secretary of state.